kandreou21/spatial-data/README.md

 # Spatial-data
-Spatial Data indexing using Grid and query answering using refinement step.
+Spatial Data indexing using Grid and query answering with refinement step.